christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \epigraph{Anything that can go wrong will go wrong.}{--- \textup{Murphy's Law} \cite{milojicic2002discussion}}

 High availability requires that your application can handle node failures without interrupting service.

+- Fault tolerance
+  - Against crashes
+  - Against data corruption and faulty operations (byzantine faults)

 Replicating data between nodes ensures that the data remains accessible to a certain extend.

-- Fault tolerance
-  - Against data corruption
-  - Against faulty operations (see byzantine fault in next subchapter)

 See [@cristian1991understanding]

-- Example use cases: Aviation Systems, lab measurements with low fault-tolerance...
+- Example use cases of replication for fault tolerance: Aviation Systems, Smart Grids [@sakic2017response], lab measurements with low fault-tolerance...

 \todo{Add line wraps after those titles, or use a different approach to enumerate the paragraphs}